-With just over two months to go until Black Friday 2017, getting your plans in place for accommodating increased traffic and transactions should begin.
+With just over a month to go until Black Friday 2018, getting your plans in place for accommodating increased traffic and transactions should begin.
 But what precisely should you assess at this early stage?

 We take a look at three key considerations, from four different areas (Web Design, Email Marketing, SEO and Social Media) and have come up with 12 simple checks you should do in preparation for November.

 - Update the homepage – In the days leading up to Black Friday, be sure to update the homepage so that users know what deals you’ll be offering.
 Add relevant banners and calls to action, you could also consider having a countdown clock to build up the excitement.

 - Test for responsiveness – Knowing how important it is to have a website that looks good on all devices, be sure to go through your website to double check everything looks as it should on mobile and tablet.

 - Simplify the checkout process – Go through the checkout process yourself and eliminate any unnecessary form fields that could potentially slow down, or put the user off completing the checkout process.
 Enabling guest checkout might be an option too.
 Guest checkout allows the user to checkout without registering an account.